yankils/hello-world/README.md

 # maven-project

-It is a simple Maven Project
+This is a simple Maven Project